ppeble/emissary-ingress.dev/content/en/docs/2.0/topics/install/upgrade-to-edge-stack.md

   For more information on 2.X, please check the <a href="../../../release-notes">release notes</a>.
 </Alert>

-If you currently have the open source version of $OSSproductName$, you can upgrade to $AESproductName$ with a few simple commands.
-When you upgrade to $AESproductName$, you'll be able to access additional capabilities such as **automatic HTTPS/TLS termination, Swagger/OpenAPI support, API catalog, Single Sign-On, and more.** For more about the differences between $AESproductName$ and $OSSproductName$, see the [Editions page](/editions).
+If you currently have the open source version of $OSSproductName$, you can upgrade to Emissary with a few simple commands.
+When you upgrade to Emissary, you'll be able to access additional capabilities such as **automatic HTTPS/TLS termination, Swagger/OpenAPI support, API catalog, Single Sign-On, and more.** For more about the differences between Emissary and $OSSproductName$, see the [Editions page](/editions).

 **Prerequisites**: